josephtkim/Emotilog/README.md

 # Emotilog
 Speech Recognition app to log the user's current emotion and a journal entry.

-Utilizes the Speech available on iOS to change speech to text.
+Utilizes the iOS Speech API to change speech to text.